bcgov/cas-pipeline/README.md

 # cas-pipeline
-A collection of make functions used to compose pipelines
+A collection of make functions used to compose pipelines Examples of [standard targets] and usage to be added shortly.

 ## background
 [Pathfinder] projects follow specific patterns when deploying to [OCP]